Aconex/drakov/README.md

 - When the header `reject-unknown-props: true` is added to a request, any properties not specified in the spec will cause the request to be rejected
 - When request validation fails, a message listing issues will be returned in the response body

+### Using fixtures with contracts

+The server now has an additional running mode where it will read a json config mapping contract files to a folder of fixtures.
+All fixtures will be validated against the schema in the contract file, matching my http verb and url (not and parameters or headers).
+Any failures will be logged and dropped.
+All fixture files are expected to be local, but contracts can be local or on github; files that start with http(s) are assumed to be on github.
+To access files on github, you must provide a `GIT_TOKEN` as an environmental variable, and ensure the full link to the raw file, for example ```"https://raw.githubusercontent.com/fubotv/contract-testing/master/demo/simple_post.apib"```

 ## Community